S0m3randomguy/mbox-one-prototype/readme.md

 ## Reporting an issue/tip

-If you've noticed a bug/have a way to improve Mbox, feel free to https://github.com/S0m3randomguy/Xbox-one-prototype/issues/new
+If you've noticed a bug/have a way to improve Mbox, feel free to create a new issue.